prayagupa/learnyouascala.fm/FP.md

 </tr>
 <tr>
 <td>
-A crucial distinction between type-classes and interfaces is that for class A to be a "member" of an interface it must declare so at the site of its own definition.
+A crucial distinction between type-classes and interfaces is that: for class A to be a "member" of an interface it must declare so at the site of its own definition.
 </td>
 <td>